6 ways to achieve peace of mind when travelling solo

 - March 2019

-Travelling alone?
+Travelling solo?
 There are easy ways to make sure you’re trip runs smoothly and safely when you’re on the road in a foreign place so leave your worries behind and start planning your perfect trip.

 Have three ways to access funds

 It might sound overly cautious but solo travellers must be prepared to overcome the unexpected hiccup of a credit card being hacked, lost, pick-pocketed or swallowed up by an ATM.
 If you’re left relying on one piece of plastic, the rest of your trip will feel precarious indeed.
-Tuck an emergency stash of cash in a clever place, such as a secret pocket or bra cup and consider investing in an anti-theft backpack opens in new window.
+Tuck an emergency stash of cash in a clever place, such as a secret pocket or bra cup and consider investing in an anti-theft backpack.

 Make new friends